claudiobritof/claudiobritof/README.md

-📚With a Financial Markets and Crypto background, started coding studies intensely in 2022:
+📚 With a Financial Markets and Crypto background, started coding studies intensely in 2022:

----> 📗First languages: C++ and Python.
+---> 📗 First languages: C++ and Python.

----> 📙Currently learning: HTML, CSS and JavaScript.
+---> 📙 Currently learning: HTML, CSS and JavaScript.

-💼Currently working as a Senior Data Analyst, but now looking for a starter Front-End job.
+💼 Currently working as a Senior Data Analyst, but now looking for a starter Front-End job.

 <div align="center">
   <a href="https://github.com/claudiobritof">